 Institutional Biosafety Committee (IBC)

-All institutions that receive funding from the National Institutes of Health (NIH) for research involving recombinant or synthetic nucleic acid molecules must comply with the NIH Guidelines for Research Involving Recombinant or Synthetic nucleic Acid Molecules (NIH Guidelines).
-Researchers at institutions that are subject to the NIH Guidelines must comply with the requirements even if their own projects are not funded by NIH.
+George Mason University receives funding from the National Institutes of Health (NIH) for research involving recombinant or synthetic nucleic acid molecules, and therefore must comply with the NIH Guidelines for Research Involving Recombinant or Synthetic nucleic Acid Molecules (NIH Guidelines).
+These requirements extend to all researchers at Mason, even if their own projects are not funded by NIH.

 Expand All | Collapse All